Opendigitalradio/dablin/README.md

 ### Using CMake

-You can use e.g. the following command sequence in order to compile and install DABlin:
+You can use, for example, the following command sequence in order to compile and install DABlin:

 ```
 mkdir build
 cd build